feuer95/Web_page_3/wp-content/plugins/envira-gallery-lite/readme.txt

 We believe that you shouldn't have to hire a developer to create a WordPress gallery.
 That's why we built [Envira](https://bit.ly/35gNvqW), a drag & drop **photo gallery plugin** that's both EASY, FAST and POWERFUL.

-Envira is optimized for web and server performance as well as SEO and conversion, because we understand the importance of speed when it comes to image and gallery load times.
+Envira Gallery is optimized for web and server performance as well as SEO and conversion, because we understand the importance of speed when it comes to image and gallery load times.
 Especially if your looking to sell from your site.

 Works great with the top page builders including: Elementor, Beaver Builder, Divi and more.

-> <strong>Envira Pro</strong><br />
+> <strong>Envira  Gallery Pro</strong><br />
 > Photo Gallery by Envira is the lite version of the popular Envira Pro plugin that comes with all the features you will ever need including albums, video galleries, tags, social media integration, gallery templates / gallery layouts, deeplinking, pagination, e-commerce, image proofing, and tons more.
 [Click here to purchase Envira Pro now!](https://bit.ly/2YnXCsV)

 **Envira** has been downloaded over 2.8 million times.
 Here's why smart photographers, designers, and developers love Envira, and you will too!